Courses

 IAU reserves the right to cancel any of the courses if insufficient enrollment occurs (Less than 10 participants)

-Course Description: The course aims to provide ability to make comment and understand basic principles of gaming industry that includes game development and marketing strategies.
-In the course, it is planned to explain the main operatives of developer and player parties in the context of basic gaming technologies and the linked elements related with distribution, publishing and platform systems.
-Within this scope, the unique models of the relevant ecosystem will be mentioned and financial principles will be detailed under critical headlines such as physical retail, virtual retail, and other production factors of the digital environment.
+The course aims to provide the ability to make comments and understand the main principles of marketing which includes operations and strategies.
+In the course, it is planned to explain the main operatives of marketing and consumer parties in the context of digital technologies, traditional factors, and the linked elements related to the supply chain.

 Learning Outcomes: Students who take the course will be able to interpret general marketing principles through multi-disciplinary ecosystems and explain business planning & analyzing processes together with models and methods in terms of marketing operations.

-Who can participate: The course is open to all undergraduate and graduate students who interests to work in gaming industry.
-Especially in social sciences, international relations, humanities, arts, communication (new media, journalism and radio-tv and cinema, public relations), political science, economics, business administration, design oriented disciplines (game, graphics, animation), computer engineering.
+Who can participate: The course is open to all undergraduate and postgraduate students who are interested to work in marketing-related areas, especially in social sciences, international relations, humanities, arts, communication (new media, journalism, and radio-tv and cinema, public relations), political science, economics, business administration, design-oriented disciplines (game, graphics, animation), computer engineering.

-Prerequisites, if any: Although some of them will be mentioned briefly during course, the knowledge of basic principles that includes supply and demand theorems would be a plus.
+Prerequisites, if any: Although some of them will be mentioned briefly during the course, the knowledge of basic principles that include supply and demand theorems would be a plus.

 Course Materials: Readings will be shared with students.